Can your diamond crack and shatter?

 Within weeks of purchasing or receiving their first piece of diamond jewelry, there’s always this group of people who start to get paranoid and worry about having a damaged diamond.
 Do you know what’s the main reason behind this phenomenon?

 Well, that’s because these people don’t fully understand or inspect their jewelry in detail before making a purchase.
 Based on my interactions with readers and shoppers, most people only start to see details they never noticed before because they had plenty of time to scrutinize their jewelry after owning it.

 Instead, the questions only arise after they looked at their jewelry for a lengthy period of time and they start noticing stuff like girdle reflections or feather inclusions which had always been there all along.

 (And this perplexes me, don’t you think it’s a little too late to be asking those questions now instead of understanding your purchase completely before buying?)

 People often mistake a diamond to be cracked when they see a whitish looking line running through the diamond.
 Instead, the culprit behind this is due to a dirty diamond that has a concentrated layer of built-up grime.

-You see, throughout the course of the day, a diamond ring worn in your hand will inevitably come into contact with external agents (e.g. hand soap, water, your fingers etc…) and accumulate grim.
+You see, throughout the course of the day, a diamond ring worn on your hand will inevitably come into contact with external matter (e.g. hand soap, water, your fingers etc…) and slowly accumulate grime.

 There is also a direct relationship between the quality of the diamond and its “breakability”.
 A diamond with low clarity grade and a poor cut grade (crowns that are too shallow or extremely thin girdle thickness) will be more susceptible to damage when subjected to external forces.

-By paying more for quality, you indirectly buy yourself long-long years of durability and enjoyment.
+By paying more for quality and shopping smartly, you indirectly buy yourself a better looking diamond that offers long-long years of durability and enjoyment.